akclark03/learning-python/README.md

 * [The Python Challenge](http://www.pythonchallenge.com/)
 * [The Cryptopals Crypto Challenge](https://cryptopals.com/)

-I have also developed proficiency in Java through the completion of CSC 116 (Intro to Computing - Java) and CSC 226 (Software Fundamentals) at North Carolina State University
+I have also developed proficiency in Java through the completion of multiple courses at North Carolina State University